nextpyp/pyp/docs/workshop/dhvi_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
 Follow the status of the run in the **Jobs** panel

-nextPYP supports other algorithms for denoising, including Topaz-Denoise, IsoNet1, Map2Noise, and CryoCARE.
-The workflow for these algorithms is similar to IsoNet2.

 .. nextpyp:: Step 5: Denoising (evaluation)
   :collapsible: open